SBIOML/coralemg/README.md

 ### Off-device evaluation

 Run `python3 offdevice/evaluate_model.py`.
 Every pre-exported Tensorflow models will be evaluated.
-The results are printed to the terminal and are also saved into `offdevice_results/` as Numpy archives with keys: _accuracy, accuracy_majority_vote, confusion_matrix, confusion_matrix_maj_.
+The results are printed to the terminal and are also saved into `offdevice_results/` as Numpy archives with keys: accuracy, accuracy_majority_vote, confusion_matrix, confusion_matrix_maj.

 ### On-device training